TARIFEATTAR/madison-studio-cursor/API_KEY_SETUP.md

 2. Check the browser console - you should see logs indicating which API is being used
 3. Look for messages like:
    - "Using Gemini Direct API as primary (cost-effective subscription)" ← Best option
-   - "Using Anthropic Claude as primary with Lovable AI fallback"
-   - "Using Lovable AI (Gemini) for generation"
+   - "Using Anthropic Claude for generation"
 4. Check Supabase Edge Function logs to see which API was actually used

 ## Troubleshooting